Data Protection Advisory Service: instant access to cost-effective expertise

 In addition, Northdoor can provide the following services:

-Northdoor’s decades of experience in the protection and governance of enterprise data have enabled us to build a comprehensive portfolio of services around the GDPR.
+Northdoor’s decades of experience in the protection and governance of enterprise data have enabled us to build a comprehensive portfolio of services around regulatory compliance with data protection laws.
 Our services are modular, highly adaptable and can be applied at all stages of any regulatory compliance programme.

 Prior to any formal engagement, including the Data Protection Advisory Service, Northdoor conducts a workshop assessment to determine your existing compliance status, capability maturity and organisation-specific risks.